Mikezpo/Mikezpo/README.md

 🌍 I'm base in Portugal.

-🖥️ Tech lover, passionate about Code and building Web Applications, and Photography enthusiast.
+🖥️ Tech lover, passionate about Code and building Web Applications.

 🧠  I'm currently learning JavaScript and React.js.

 🤝  I'm open to collaborating on Front End Development projects

-⚡ I have 7 years of experience as a Critical Care Nurse in the UK, mostly in a fast-paced University Teaching Hospital in Central London.
+⚡  I'm a Photography enthusiast.
+I have 7 years of experience as a Critical Care Nurse in the UK, mostly in a fast-paced University Teaching Hospital in Central London.

 ✉️ You can contact me at jose.mp.oliv@gmail.com